|On this page|

 However, if you want to convert geometry to tetrahedrons yourself for more control, use the following guidelines for good results.

-Use the Solid Embed SOP to create a tetrahedral mesh from geometry.
+Use the Tet Embed SOP to create a tetrahedral mesh from geometry.

-If you want finer control over the mesh than Solid Embed offers, you can use Solid Conform SOP.
+If you want finer control over the mesh than Tet Embed offers, you can use Tet Conform SOP.

-When a rendering model is all that’s available, you should first apply a Remesh SOP before the Solid Conform.
+When a rendering model is all that’s available, you should first apply a Remesh SOP before the Tet Conform.

-For most types of simulations, you should use the Solid Embed SOP to create a tet mesh.
+For most types of simulations, you should use the Tet Embed SOP to create a tet mesh.

 Quality Inspection and Improvement

 To get good results with FEM, it is essential that you use a good quality simulation mesh; the more each tetrahedron (triangle) resembles an equilateral tetrahedron (triangle), the better.
-You can inspect the quality of your simulation mesh using the FEM Visualization SOP: First, enable "Create Quality Attribute" under the Attributes tab of your FEM object.
-Then, put an FEM Visualization SOP below your Dop Import node.
-Good quality tetrahedra and triangles are displayed in green, bad ones in red.
+You can inspect the quality of your simulation mesh using the FEM Validate SOP: Simply attach an FEM Validate SOP below the SOP Node that has the geometry that you want to simulate.
+Using the Type parameter of the FEM Validate SOP you can inspect the mesh quality and detect inversions.

 If you find that your mesh has bad tetrahedra and bad triangles, there are a number of ways to improve the mesh.
 It usually helps to convert for input polygonal mesh to VDB and then back to polygons through Remesh or PolyReduce.
 Results may improve drastically if the Equalize Lengths parameter on PolyReduce is set to 1.